Do You Know? Aside from developing your business website, what other areas should be a priority for you as a business owner?

 This article will outline the most essential tasks for maintaining a WordPress website that should be performed regularly, and provide instructions on how to complete each one of them.

-Before we start with WordPress Maintenance Checklist, it should be noted when and how often we should perform the maintenance task of the WordPress website.
+Before we start with WordPress Website Maintenance, it should be noted when and how often we should perform the maintenance task of the WordPress website.

 Your WordPress website is composed of several components, including your WordPress hosting, the WordPress software itself, and your plugins and themes.
 Additionally, you add your content with text and images, resulting in a website that is valued by your visitors and customers.

 Many website owners only check for maintenance issues after something breaks, following the creation of a blog or website.
-However, to ensure optimal performance, it is necessary to perform routine WordPress maintenance tasks on a regular basis.
+However, to ensure optimal performance, it is necessary to perform routine maintenance tasks regularly.
 These tasks ensure that your website is always functioning at its best.

-The frequency of your WordPress maintenance depends on the traffic volume your website faces daily.
-If your website goes through a heavy volume of traffic, you should refer to and execute this WordPress maintenance checklist every three months.
+The frequency of your WordPress website’s maintenance depends on the traffic volume your website faces daily.
+If your website goes through a heavy volume of traffic, you should execute this maintenance checklist every three months.
 On the other hand, for small website owners with low traffic and content, maintenance tasks should be performed every six months.

-Below is the WordPress maintenance checklist that contains the fundamental WordPress maintenance tasks that you must perform.
+Below are the fundamental WordPress maintenance tasks that you must perform, along with instructions on how to complete them.

 The initial line of defence against unauthorized access to your website is passwords.
 It is essential to use robust, unique passwords for all online accounts.